yardsale8/stat489_book/_sources/TheExpressionOrientedSequenceTransformation/Exercises.txt

    In Robert McCloskey's book *Make Way for Ducklings*, the names of the ducklings are Jack, Kack, Lack, Mack, Nack, Ouack, Pack, and Quack.
 This loop tries to output these names in order.
+Save your answer in a variable named ``words`` and make sure that this value doesn't get overwritten later in your program.

    .. sourcecode:: python